jennybc/googlesheets/cran-comments.md

 ## Test environments

-* local OS X install, R 3.2.3
+* local OS X install, R 3.3.0
-* ubuntu 12.04 on travis-ci, R 3.2.3
+* ubuntu 12.04 on travis-ci, R 3.3.0
-* local-to-a-colleague Win 7 Professional, SP1, R 3.2.4

-This is a resubmission.
-I've addressed these three concerns:

-  * There is now a build/vignettes.rds file = a pre-built vignette index.
-  * I have Rbuildignored some large figures that were not directly used in any vignettes.
-Tarball has shrunk from ~5MB to ~2MB.
-  * The .build.timestamp file has been removed.

-This update resolves the WARNINGS in CRAN Package Check Results.
-I needed to adjust to new behavior in the dependency httr (version v1.1.0, released 2016-01-27).
-I also resolved a minor issue that caused a NOTE on some flavors: I now require R (>= 3.2.0) since I use get0.
+* win-builder, release 3.3.1 and devel

+This is an update to accomodate xml2 1.0.0, which was just released.

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-There is one NOTE:
+There is one NOTE.
+It is the same NOTE as I have had in the past, with the same explanation.

 NOTE
 Maintainer: ‘Jennifer Bryan <jenny@stat.ubc.ca>’